ecedi/aria-autocomplete/README.md

     showAllControl: boolean = false;

     /**
+     * Render a control that triggers removing all selected items.
+     */
+    deleteAllControl: boolean = false;

+    /**
      * Confirm currently active selection when blurring off of the control.
 If
      * no active selection, will compare current input value against available labels */